Nat3z/SkyblockMod/OPEN_SOURCE_SOFTWARE_USED.md

 # Software's Code Used

-Nate's Skyblock Mod Uses Code From Open Source Projects.
+Nate's Secret Mod Uses Code From Open Source Projects.
 Here are the Programs used:

 Software | License
 ------------ | -------------